MichaelpHann/MS3-Project/README.md

 ### Application overview

 The purpose of this application is to provide the user with an everyday, user-friendly publishing platform.
-Thee application enables users to create their own profile, publish free-form content, browse for topics of interest and curate their favourite posts.
+The application enables users to create their own profile, publish free-form content, browse for topics of interest and curate their favourite posts.

 ### User stories
 * As a new user I want to be able to quickly and intuitively understand how the application works, how to navigate throughout it, and what I need to do to get registered and begin using the site.